Lumle

-Lumle is a town and village development committee in Kaski District in the Gandaki Zone of northern-central Nepal At the time of the 1991 Nepal census it had a population of 4,685 persons living in 955 individual households.
+Lumle is a town and Annapurna Rural Municipality, Kaski Kaski District in the Gandaki Zone of northern-central Nepal.
+At the 1991 Nepal census, it had a population of 4,685 persons in 955 individual households.

-Lumle is well known for its agricultural centre on a hillside above the village founded in 1968 to train British Gurkha Ex-servicemen farmers.
-Its role was widened in 1975 to benefit the communities from which Gurkhas were recruited in Mid-West Hills.
+Lumle is well known for its agricultural centre on a hillside above the village founded in 1968 to train British Gurkha ex-servicemen farmers.
+Its role was expanded in 1975 to benefit the communities from which Gurkhas were recruited in Mid-West Hills.
 It is now part of Nepal Agricultural Research Council.